 The following list of online sources are excellent choices for getting help with citations.
-Both Purdue OWL (Online Writing Lab) and the Diana Hacker manuals will meet the needs of just about any APA in-text, reference list, or formatting question you have.
+The Purdue OWL (Online Writing Lab) site will meet the needs of just about any APA in-text, reference list, or formatting question you have.

 look for this icon in the Ebscohost Databases.
 Other databases may also provide citing tools.
 Be careful!
 Sometimes the format from the database does not match the required style.

 APA Basic Citation Anatomy